jgn196/CommonObjectUtils/README.md

 * EqualsTester
 * ErrorTester

-For much more detailed information build the CommonObjectUtilsHelp Visual Studio help project in the solution.
+For more detailed information see the [Project Help Pages](http://jgn196.github.io/CommonObjectUtils).

+If you prefer you can build the help pages from the CommonObjectUtilsHelp Visual Studio help project in the solution.
+This requires the Sandcastle tools.